ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 ### Creating your first Ballerina package

-You can create a Ballerina package with the `bal new` command as follows.
+Create a Ballerina package with the `bal new` command as follows.

 ```bash
 bal new hello_world